 “Living in another country is pretty cool; it’s like a once-in-a-lifetime opportunity,” Dam said.
 “You get to see another culture, so you kind of have like a more open mind.
 Also, people in [NSLI-Y] are from all across the USA and all from different backgrounds, so you kind of become more inclusive of other people as a result of the program.”

 Prior to attending NSLI-Y, Dam had taken high school-level Chinese classes at White Station High School (WSHS).
-He originally decided to take Chinese to fulfill WSHS’s language requirement of two or more years of language classes and because some of his friends speak the language.
+He originally decided to take Chinese to fulfill WSHS’s language requirement of two or more years of foreign language classes and because some of his friends speak the language.

 “I can hold a basic conversation [in Mandarin],” Dam said.
 “I could ask for directions if I’m lost, I could order something at a restaurant.
 Like before this program, we had to take a test to see our level of proficiency in the language, so before I was not this high [level], and now I’m like intermediate-mid which is a pretty big [difference].”